Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Electromagnetic Information Theory

-where the constraint $\mathcal{M}\{\text { Maxwell }\}$ is due to the wave equations, and (3) is maximized by varying \textbf{G($\mathbf{E}$)}.
-As shown in Figure~\ref{fig:channel}, \textbf{G(E)} consists of a transmit antenna array, a wireless link, and a receive antenna array.
-In particular, the channel matrix \textbf{G(E)} is depicted as the convolution of steering vectors and multipath physical propagation channels, which can be written as
+where the constraint $\mathcal{M}\{\text { Maxwell }\}$ is due to the wave equations, and (3) is maximized by varying \textbf{G($\mathbf{E}$)}, e.g., by changing antenna positions.
+Note that there is no known explicit form for the constraint $\mathcal{M}$. \\

+In Figure~\ref{fig:channel}, a generalized wireless channel, \textbf{G(E)}, which consists of a transmit antenna array, a wireless link, and a receive antenna array, is depicted.
+In the underlying scenario, \textbf{G(E)} is characterized by the convolution of the steering vectors and the multipath channel, and is written as

-where $n$ is the number of multipath components, $\varphi_{n}$ and $\theta_n$ are the angles of arrival (AoA) and departure (AoD), respectively.
-Furthermore, $a_{\theta_n}$ and $a_{\varphi_n}$ are the steering vectors of the transmit and receive antenna arrays and $h_n$ is the fading gain of the $n$th multipath.\\ The concept of the number of degrees of freedom (DoF) was introduced in \cite{pierri1998information} to represent the number of dimensions for effective communications dictated by Maxwell equation.
+where $n$ is the number of multipath components in the physical propagation channel and $H$ is the Hermitian transpose.
+The angle of arrival (AoA), $\bm{\varphi}_{n}$, and the angle of departure (AoD), $\bm{\theta}_n$, are determined by the azimuth, $\theta_{AoA}$, $\theta_{AoD}$, and the elevation, $\phi_{AoA}$, $\phi_{AoD}$, angles.
+Furthermore, $a_{\bm{\theta}_n}$ and $a_{\bm{\varphi}_n}$ represent the steering vectors of the transmit and receive arrays, respectively, and $h_n$ is the fading gain of the $n$th multipath that accounts for reflection, refraction, and diffusion.\\

+The concept of the number of degrees of freedom (DoF) was introduced in \cite{pierri1998information} to represent the number of dimensions for effective communications dictated by the Maxwell equation.
 Several methodologies for determining the number of DoF were introduced earlier in the literature \cite{slepian1961prolate}, \cite{landau1961prolate}.
 It is noteworthy that, in wireless environments, the number of DoF of the electromagnetic field must be explored to better understand their physical limitations.
 Within this context, there have been a few sporadic results reported on DoF of wireless communications; see, e.g., \cite{linfoot1955information, bucci1989degrees, piestun2000electromagnetic}.
 In \cite{bjornson2019massive}, the effect of the laws of electromagnetism on the \ac{MIMO} channel capacity was investigated.
 It was demonstrated that, for a given aperture size, the limit on the \ac{MIMO} channel capacity, dictated by Maxwell equations, is manifested in the form of minimum antenna spacing.